hummusbird/glasscord-injector/README.md

 Easily injects glasscord.

-Install and run .glasscord to inject

-Uninjector sold separately
+Open the plugin settings window to inject and uninject